tobiasvanderwerff/master-thesis/thesis/writer_code/README.md

 network, as shown in the figure above.
 During inference, a new embedding is created by performing one or multiple gradient steps on a randomly initialized embedding, using an adaptation batch.

-**Strategy 2**: Transform the incoming features to create an initial embedding.
+**Strategy 2**: Transform the incoming features to create a writer embedding.
+The transform consists of a single dense layer, which is fed the average feature vector obtained from the CNN feature map.
+(It is an open question if taken the average feature vector is effective.
+I was inspired by classification tasks using BERT, where the word embeddings are simply averaged before being fed to a linear layer.)

 ## Implementation details
-New flags:
-    - embedding size
-    - how to include embeddings

 Possible setups:
 - Freeze original model and add adaptation layers with writer codes, as used in "Fast speaker adaptation of hybrid NN/HMM model for speech recognition based on